DIGITAL ADMINISTRATIVE AND TRAINING ASSISTANT

 Through training in the attack and defence techniques of judo, the practitioner nurtures their physical and mental strength, and gradually embodies the essence of the Way of Judo.
 Thus, the ultimate objective of Judo discipline is to be utilized as a means to self-perfection, and thenceforth to make a positive contribution to society.
 As a discipline derived from ancestral traditions, judo was designed by its Master Founder as an eminently modern and progressive activity.

 The Erasmus+ DATA Project – Digital Administrative and Training Assistant invites all club-based organisations to support an important initiative.
-This initiative seeks to develop a user-friendly digital tool tailored to the everyday needs of sports organisations.
-The survey, titled “Digital Readiness of Sport Organisations” aims to gather valuable insights into how digital tools are currently being used in sport management and what is needed to support future innovation.
+This initiative aims to develop a user-friendly digital tool designed to meet the everyday needs of sports organisations.
+The survey, titled “Digital Readiness of Sport Organisations”, aims to gather valuable insights into how digital tools are currently being used in sport management and what is needed to support future innovation.

 Survey Link: